TharunKumar1111/hospital-appointments/README.md

 # hospital-appointments
-cleaning the data using python and creating the dashboard
+cleaning the hospital appointments data using python and creating the dashboard